WICG/trust-token-api/ISSUER_PROTOCOL.md

 ## Version History

-V3 uses [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3) as the signing algorithm for request signing and updates the key commitment format.
+V3 uses [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3) as the signing algorithm for request signing and updates the key commitment format to nest it in a version-keyed dictionary (and to move the set of keys to their own dictionary within the commitment).

 V2 introduces two protocol versions, each supporting a different arrangement of public and private metadata.
 It also enables the issuer to structure the Redemption Record as they choose, and removes the signing requirement.